 You may see my paintings at Valley Art Gallery, Walnut Creek, CA; Camano Center, the Roaming Artists Show, Camano Island, WA; in private and corporate collections in the U.S and Europe; theartistsnetwork.com; YouTube.com; and juanitahagbergwatercolors.com.

-Matzke Fine Art Gallery and Sculpture Park located at 2345 Blanche Way, Camano Island, WA. changes the unique displays every six weeks and the public can attend a variety of shows, Annual Art Auction, retreats, workshops and art classes throughout the year.
+Matzke Fine Art Gallery and Sculpture Park located at 2345 Blanche Way, Camano Island, WA. changes its unique displays every six weeks and the public can attend a variety of shows, Annual Art auctions, retreats, workshops, and art classes throughout the year.
 Karla has been active in the Stanwood/Camano region.
-She founded the Camano Arts Association, help to re-establish the Camano Chamber of Commerce, took part in the beautification of the entrance to the “Welcome to Camano” at Terry’s Corner and where one of her 14’ stainless steel sculpture is located.
+She founded the Camano Arts Association, help to re-establish the Camano Chamber of Commerce, took part in the beautification of the entrance to the “Welcome to Camano” at Terry’s Corner, and where one of her 14’ stainless steel sculptures is located.
 She assisted in establishing “Freedom Park” on Camano Island.
 She is currently on the City of Stanwood’s steering committee and Vice President of the Stanwood Camano Arts Advocacy Commission involved with the future New Art Center to be located in Stanwood’s West District.